 The PCF removes the BDT policy stored in the UDR for the corresponding background data transfer reference ID.

 When the AF receives the notification, the AF may select one of the background transfer policies included in the candidate list, and then inform the PCF about the selected background transfer policy.
-The PCF updates the background transfer policy stored in the UDR for the corresponding background transfer reference ID.
-As a consequence, the update in the UDR of the background transfer policy, if there is a change in the negotiated Time Window, the PCF identifies the UEs for which the background transfer policy was already applied and updates URSP rules with the new Validation Criteria as described in clause 4.16.12.2 of TS 23.502 [3].
+The PCF stores the newly selected background transfer policy into the UDR for the corresponding Background Transfer Reference ID.
+As a consequence, the PCF identifies the UEs for which the background transfer policy was already applied and updates URSP rules with the new Validation Criteria as described in clause 4.16.12.2 of TS 23.502 [3].